LT146-4-SP-CO:

 - Thomas, Dylan.
 Under Milk Wood.
 (In library).

-Recommended Reading on radio drama:
+Recommended Reading on audio drama:

 - Grove, Claire and Stephen Wyatt.
 So You Want to Write Radio Drama?
 Nick Hern Books: London, 2013.
 (Highly recommended for this module).